thsmi/SeeYouScoreExporter/README.md

 The programm runs in an endless loop.
 You can stop by pressing the Control and the C key.

-The default update interval is set to 2 minutes.
+The export modules default update interval is set to 2 minutes.
 You may ajust it with the "--export refresh" command.

+The slideshow duration can be controlled via "--slideshow duration".

 #### Disabling Modules

-The export and the slideshow are independent.
-In case you want only the file exporter you can disable the slideshow module by calling
+Export and slideshow are independent modules.
+In case you need only the file export you can disable the slideshow module by calling

 ````
 SeeYouScoreExporter --slideshow enabled false